University of Cincinnati, Ph.D. 2007

 Former & Emeritus Staff

 University of Florida, M.A.
 2015

-Katy was an Assistant Collections Manager of Invertebrate Paleontology at the Natural History Museum of Los Angeles County from 2016-2018, and is now the Collections Manager of Invertebrate Paleontology at the Academy of Natural Sciences of Drexel University (Philadelphia, PA).
+Katy was an Assistant Collections Manager of Invertebrate Paleontology at the Natural History Museum of Los Angeles County from 2016-2018, and later moved on to become the Collections Manager of Invertebrate Paleontology at the Academy of Natural Sciences of Drexel University (Philadelphia, PA).
 In 2015, Katy obtained her masters degree from the University of Florida in Museology, with a concentration in Paleontology.
 She has experience in collections digitization as well as exhibit design and construction, and before coming to NHM she worked at the Florida Museum of Natural History, the Cade Museum for Creativity and Invention, and the Cleveland-Lloyd Dinosaur Quarry.
 Her research focuses on the paleoecology of Pleistocene scaphopod communities.